so what does the budget mean for you and your business?

 After delivering one of the most anticipated Federal Budgets in my lifetime, the Government clearly are focused on keeping people in jobs before restarting the economy with some interesting growth forecasts for next year.

-As a small to medium business owner or manager it is important that you are in a position to take advantage of every single dollar of support available so you can protect your business and/or take advantage of the opportunities that will present themselves in the coming years.
+As a business owner or manager it is important that you are in a position to take advantage of every single dollar of support available so you can protect your business and/or take advantage of the opportunities that will present themselves in the coming years.

 These are the top, big-ticket items you need to be aware of:

 - Immediate tax deduction for the purchase of depreciable assets [including software]

 - The deduction has no dollar value limit

 - This replaces the ‘Instant Asset Write-off’ that was limited to purchases of up to $150,000 and was due to finish 31 December 2020

 - Only applicable to businesses with turnover less than $5 billion

 - Relevant for purchases from 7:30pm (AEDT) on 6 October 2020 until 30 June 2022 in the year they are installed ready for use